richardvan/richardvan.github.io/pages/about.md

 Outside of his professional career, he also has work experience in both customer service and construction projects.
 His first job as a teenager was a dishwasher for the family restaurant business where he learned to work as a cashier, bus boy, and waiter;  From time to time, he finds himself working with his father on a construction projects centering around renovations of commercial and residential properties.

-Leisurely he enjoys coding, reading, exercising, cooking, volunteering at the animal shelter, watching sports, snowboarding/skiing, scuba diving, tinkering with the [arduino](https://www.arduino.cc/), and listening to music.
+Leisurely he enjoys volunteering, reading, exercising, cooking, watching sports, snowboarding/skiing, scuba diving, tinkering with the [arduino](https://www.arduino.cc/), and listening to music.

 [文](https://en.wiktionary.org/wiki/%E6%96%87)[英](https://en.wiktionary.org/wiki/%E8%8B%B1)[康](https://en.wiktionary.org/wiki/%E6%96%87) is his Chinese name.
 The Cantonese translation is Man Jing Hong; The Mandarin translation is Wen Ying Kang; The Vietnamese translation is [Văn](https://en.wiktionary.org/wiki/v%C4%83n#Vietnamese) [Anh](https://en.wiktionary.org/wiki/Anh) [Khăng](http://meaningoffirstname.blogspot.com/2009/08/khang-name-meanings-of-khang-baby-names.html).
 He speaks Cantonese at home with his family and is commonly referred to as Hong.